FantasticFiasco/mvvm-dialogs/README.md

 The world is full of snowflakes and all applications are unique in some way.
 MVVM Dialogs takes no claim to solve all issues regarding dialogs, but is a fantastic solution for most applications.
 The rest, the applications deviating from the common path, may require specific changes to the behavior of MVVM Dialog.
 For those there is [MVVM Dialogs Contrib](https://github.com/FantasticFiasco/mvvm-dialogs-contrib).
 A repository with features and functionality developed by the open source community, solving very specific needs.

 If MVVM Dialogs for some reason doesn't fit your application, raise an issue in [MVVM Dialogs Contrib](https://github.com/FantasticFiasco/mvvm-dialogs-contrib) and we'll see what we can do.
-These features are always implemented by the community, but shepherd by the maintainers of MVVM Dialogs.
+These features are always implemented by the community, but shepherded by the maintainers of MVVM Dialogs.

 ## Install MVVM Dialogs via NuGet